-This fair trade company that uses natural and recycled materials, Soko provides guilt-free, on-trend jewelry that is shockingly affordable for the quality.
-Everything is made by artisans who before being connected through Soko, didn’t have access to global markets.
+Soko is a fair trade company that uses natural and recycled materials and provides guilt-free, on-trend jewelry that is shockingly affordable for the quality.
+Everything is made by artisans who, before being connected through Soko, didn’t have access to global markets.

 A collection of edgy rings, necklaces, bracelets, and earrings run for $120 and under and are handmade in New York City.

 $42 – $120